OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

-# Forgot Password and MFA Cheat Sheet
+# Forgot Password Cheat Sheet

 ## Introduction

-In order to implement a proper user management system, almost all systems integrate a **Forgot Password/MFA?** service, which allows the user to request a reset to their password or MFA whenever they forget any of them, or if their account ever gets breached.
+In order to implement a proper user management system, almost all systems integrate a **Forgot Password?** service, which allows the user to request a reset to their password whenever they forget any of them, or if their account ever gets breached.

 Even though this functionality looks straightforward and easy to implement, the details of its implementation makes it a sweet spot for security attacks, such as the renowned [user enumeration attack](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.html).

-The following short guidelines can be used as a quick reference to protect the forgot password or MFA service:
+The following short guidelines can be used as a quick reference to protect the forgot password service:

 - **Unified user message, whether the user exists or not.**
 - **Ensure that the time taken for the user response message is uniform.**
-- **Use a side-channel to communicate the method to reset their password or MFA.**
+- **Use a side-channel to communicate the method to reset their password.**
 - **For critical services and applications, MFA should be used.**

 ## Content